nineteen-ninety-six/tube-without-translation/README.md

 <div>
   <h1 align="center">Support This Project</h1>

-  <p>This extension is completely free, ad-free, and maintained in my spare time.
-If you find it useful, consider supporting its development!</p>
+  <p>This extension is completely free and open-source.
+If you find it valuable, you can support its development with a pay-what-you-want contribution!</p>

   <div align="center">
     <a href="https://ko-fi.com/yougo" target="_blank">